 Mosquito Control Chemicals

-If you have any questions concerning the chemicals used in this program, desire to have a copy of the Safety Data Sheets (SDS), questions about the program or have a complaint, please call 281-471-9650.
+If you have any questions concerning the chemicals used in this program, desire to have a copy of the Safety Data Sheets (SDS), have questions about the program, or have a complaint, please contact the Public Works Department.

 Other Control Measures